-11.01 Personnel Files
+11.01 Employee Records

-- (a) The Employer and the Union agree that the Employer shall maintain personnel records.
-The Employee will advise Human Resources Services (HR) immediately, in writing, if there is any change in personal data, such as name, address or telephone number. - (b) The personnel file for the Employee shall include items concerning the record of employment including, but not limited to, job description, salary history, as well as any documentation in accordance with Article 12 and Article 13, all of which is normally copied to the Employee concurrent with their addition to the file. - (c) Employees shall have the right to examine their personnel file in the presence of a member of Human Resources Services staff, by appointment.
-Upon request and within 5 Working Days following the request, Employees will be provided with a photocopy of any requested documents from their file.
+- (a) The Employer and the Union agree that the Employer shall maintain employee records.
+The Employee will keep their personal data, such as name, address or telephone number updated through the Mosaic Employee Self-Service. - (b) Employee records shall include items concerning the record of employment including, but not limited to, job description, salary history, leaves of absence, as well as any documentation in accordance with Article 12 and Article 13, all of which is normally copied to the Employee concurrent with their addition to the record. - (c) Employees shall have the right to request or examine their employee record from all sources including but not limited to the HR Information System, digital file or hardcopy file (if any).
+Upon request and within 10 Working Days following the request, Employees will be provided with a digital copy of any requested documents from their record.
 The Employee is free to point out any alleged factual errors and proven errors will be corrected.
-On the same basis, an Employee will have access to their Employee Health/Return-to Work file, Employee Medical file, and the file containing their personal information held by their Supervisor. - (d) Upon receipt of a written request from the Employee, Human Resources Services will confirm that all warnings and suspensions have been removed from their file and administered in accordance with Article 12. - (e) Employees may supplement the contents of their personnel files with documents related to their employment by forwarding such documents to Human Resources Services. - (f) Employees will notify Human Resources Services of changes in information related to spouses and dependents necessary to administer benefits. - (g) Subject to legal and/or statutory requirements, when Human Resources Services receives requests from an external agency for personal or employment related information regarding an Employee, it will confirm employment only.
-Additional information shall only be divulged with the written authorization of the Employee.
+On the same basis, an Employee will have access to their Employee Medical records, and the file containing their personal information held by their Supervisor. - (d) Upon receipt of a written request from the Employee, Human Resources Services will confirm that all warnings and suspensions have been removed from their record and administered in accordance with Article 12. - (e) The Employer will consider requests from Employees for the removal of documents from their record. - (f) Employees will notify Human Resources Services of changes in information related to spouses and dependents necessary to administer benefits. - (g) Subject to legal and/or statutory requirements, when Human Resources Services receives requests from an external agency for personal or employment related information regarding an Employee, it will confirm employment only.
+Additional information shall only be divulged with the written authorization of the Employee or their legal representative.

-11.02 Confidentiality of Personnel Files
+11.02 Confidentiality of Employee Records

-Access to personnel files will be limited to:
+Access to employee records will be limited to: